Elderly Woman Behind the Counter in a Small Town: Chart positions

+Certifications

 Cover versions

 A version of "Elderly Woman Behind the Counter in a Small Town" by Charlotte Martin can be found on her 2007 album Reproductions.

 Young@Heart Chorus, whose singers range from ages 73 to 90, covered "Elderly Woman Behind the Counter of a Small Town" at their 4th Annual Mash-Up concert in November 2016.

-The Anchoress covered "Elderly Woman Behind the Counter in a Small Town" on hew 2022 release Versions / EP 2.
+The Anchoress covered "Elderly Woman Behind the Counter in a Small Town" on her 2022 release Versions / EP 2.

 Usage in media

 The song was used in promos for the final season of Rescue Me.

+In Family Guy, season 20 episode 19, "First Blood", the song was used in a cutaway where Glenn Quagmire grows old.